RayFoulk/SmallStack/Documents/DesignFCH12.md

 NOTE: ROM needs to be separate and socketable.
-An address bus driven by NIP and PTR is necessary, as well as a bypass on external DSEL. this would reduce the number of CPU pins by re-using the address lines for ROM and RAM.
+An address bus driven by NIP and PTR is necessary, as well as a bypass on external CSL. this would reduce the number of CPU pins by re-using the address lines for ROM and RAM.
 Not shown above are the control lines.
-FCH bypasses DSEL and asserts 0 on output pins
+FCH bypasses CSL and asserts 0 on output pins
-ADDR output pins are normally driven by PTR[PSEL] but FCH instructuon overrides this with NIP
+ADDR output pins are normally driven by PTR[PSL] but FCH instructuon overrides this with NIP
-NOTE: This also allows PTR access to ROM for reading fonts, bitmaps, strings, etc... by manually setting DSEL to 0, set PTR[PSEL] to desired address and executing IOR.
+NOTE: This also allows PTR access to ROM for reading fonts, bitmaps, strings, etc... by manually setting CSL to 0, set PTR[PSL] to desired address and executing IOR.
   This eliminates the need for LBL and frees up an
     8-block of opcodes.